 “Winning can be important to their burgeoning self-image, and their need to feel superior” say Post Senning and Post.
 “As they near age 6, however, they will begin to grasp the value of teamwork, and fair play will become a meaningful concept.”

 As always, parents play a crucial role in how they conduct themselves around sporting events or other competitive situations.
 Post Senning and Post recommend parents start instilling the concept of good sportsmanship in very young children by playing simple board games.
 With older children, parents should seek to remind them repeatedly of appropriate athletic etiquette: following the rules, refraining from arguing with referees and judges, and winning and losing with grace, suggest Post Senning and Post.

-Jacqueline M. Northrop of Detroit-based Scarlet Communications says shaking your opponent’s hand or bowing to him or her is a way to honor them.
+Jacqueline M. Baker of metro Detroit-based Scarlet Communications says shaking your opponent’s hand or bowing to him or her is a way to honor them.
 She recommends parents talk to their kids about not taking a loss personally.